QuantEcon/lecture-python.myst/_sources/markov_asset.md

 ### Pricing an Option to Purchase the Consol

-Let's now price options of varying maturities.
+Let's now price options of various maturities.

 We'll study an option that  gives the owner the  right to purchase a consol at a price $p_S$.

 #### An Infinite Horizon Call Option

-We want to price an infinite horizon  option to purchase a consol at a price $p_S$.
+We want to price an *infinite horizon*  option to purchase a consol at a price $p_S$.

 The option entitles the owner at the beginning of a period either